How to get started as a graphic designer:

 Starting a graphic design career can seem like an intimidating task...but thats where we come in!

-Today we want to share some of our tips on getting started as a self taught graphic designer.
+We want to share some of our tips on getting started as a self taught graphic designer.
 At YES we have helped and taught thousands of students in creative thinking and software skills.
 Providing them with the confidence they need to pursue a graphic design career.

 One of the most important elements to becoming a great designer is having a passion for creativity.
 If you really and I mean really love design then you will most probably enjoy studying it in your spare time!